Home Page

 ACT 101 - Stretch and Relax.
 1 Credit.

-(R-4) Learn physical exercises in which a specific muscle or tendon (or muscle group) is deliberately flexed or stretched in order to improve the muscle's felt elasticity and achieve comfortable muscle tone.
+(R-4) Students learn physical exercises in which a specific muscle or tendon (or muscle group) is deliberately flexed or stretched in order to improve the muscle's felt elasticity and achieve comfortable muscle tone.
 Learn types of stretches for a particular muscle and its specific job, so resistance should be applied, then the muscle should be relaxed.

-ACT 103 - Jump Rope Fitness and Skill.
+ACT 103 - Movement Flow.
 1 Credit.

 ACT 105 - Aerobic Fitness.
 1 Credit.